For the women who have been holding everything together…

 To regulate.

-To gently reclaim.
+And to gently reclaim.

 In this stage of my life, I value calm over chaos and presence over performance.
-I believe growth should feel sustainable, not rushed — and that belief shapes the way I’ve built my practice.
+I believe growth should feel sustainable…not rushed.

-If you find yourself in a season of transition and feel ready to begin setting some things down, I would be honored to sit with you in it.
+I would be honored to sit with you in it.